Therapy for Chronic Illness

 • Medication non-adherence

-• Processing/healing medical trauma
+• Processing/healing from medical trauma

 • Feeling unheard, unseen and/or invalidated by providers